rantonels/starless/README.md

 and wait.
 The rendered image will be in the `tests` folder under the name `out.png`, along with some other useful images.

 To run the full render, just omit the `-d` option.
-The results will still be saved in `test`.
+The results will still be saved in `tests`.

 ## Writing .scene files